lelutin/puppet-fail2ban/README.md

 For more details, see : https://tickets.puppetlabs.com/browse/PUP-3121

+## Upgrade notices ##

+ * `ensure` parameter deprecated in fail2ban::jail since 1.2.0.
+Will be removed for 2.x.
+Since the jail define uses puppetlabs-concat to define a fragment for each jail to be concatenated in `/etc/fail2ban/jail.local`, we're purposfully avoiding to use the ensure parameter.
+This is because the 2.x branch of puppetlabs-concat has deprecated this parameter and issues warnings to users that are using it.
+Users of the fail2ban module should instead remove the resources for the jails that must be removed.

 ## Parameters to fail2ban class ##

 All of the values configured through the `fail2ban` class are used to configure